Information Systems ABET Outcomes

 • Adapt to change through continued professional development.

-• Serve in professional organizations and local communities.
+• Participate in professional organizations and communities.

-Student Outcomes
+Student Learning Outcomes (SLOs)

 1. Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.